ORBO & The Longshots

 ORBO & The Longshots is a rock & roll band from Bergen, Norway.
-The band was established in the year 2000 by singer, songwriter, guitarist and producer Ole Reinert Berg-Olsen aka ORBO.
+The band was established in the year 2000 by singer, songwriter, guitarist and producer Ole Reinert Berg-Olsen ORBO.

 After ten years of endless driving, wet asphalt and band car on high octane band has learned the craft from the ground.
 To date, they have released 6 albums, and won the Norwegian equivalent to the American Grammy Award, Spellemannsprisen for their 2008 album "High Roller".
 The bands' releases can be found on Blue Mood Records / Grappa and Columbia.

 The band disbanded in 2012 and ORBO continued as a solo artist.